SuleymanDemirelKazakhstan/diploma-project-young-phoenixes/Reports/WEEK6.md

 * Researched marketplace (First i downloaded alternative applications like naimi.kz and shaqyr.
 And i found the one disadvantages of them in payment system, a lot of people complained that they can not pay by online.
 I noted to me to avoid this problem in the future)
 * Created Trello platform for out team https://trello.com/b/l1k8Zhnf/tasks
 # Aituar Konys
-* Look up for the trand beeing around our sphere
+* Look up for the trand beeing around our sphere.
+Finding by people comment what is going with their app and see the problems in it
 * Downloaded and tried to find worst positions in alternative apps not to have same problems(review of comments about the apps also made)

 # Khassenov Abylbek